Azure/azure-iot-sdk-c/iothub_client/devdoc/iothubclient_c_library.md

 |iotHubMessageHandle	|Handle to the message.

 ###Return
-MAP_HANDLE representing the message’s property map.
+MAP_HANDLE representing the message's property map.

 ##void IoTHubMessage_Destroy(IOTHUB_MESSAGE_HANDLE ioTHubMessageHandle);
 Disposes of resources allocated by the IoT Hub message.